Croat police kept handwritten logbook of likely pushbacks

 Croatian authorities have also over the summer set up a so-called independent monitor to crack down on the abuse.

-But an October investigation by numerous media, led by LightHouse Reportsrevealed how shadow armies of masked men in Croatia were assaulting migrants in the forests and pushing them back to Bosnia.
+But an October investigation by numerous media, led by LightHouse Reports revealed how shadow armies of masked men in Croatia were assaulting migrants in the forests and pushing them back to Bosnia.

 The media probe led to the arrest of at least three Croatian officers.